It was a rendition of eulogies as authors, poets and others converged Saturday in Uyo, Akwa Ibom State, to celebrate Wole Soyinka at 87.

 Pictures

-2 Replies to “Uyo Book Club celebrates Wole Soyinka at 87”
+2 replies on “Uyo Book Club celebrates Wole Soyinka at 87”